A Guess Isn’t Good Enough for a Jury

 If you suspect your client has PTSD

-PTSD is relatively uncommon.
-Treatment can require a long-term regimen including medication and a constellation of treatment approaches.
+PTSD treatment can require a long-term regimen including medication and a constellation of treatment approaches.

 DISABLING PSYCHIATRIC TRAUMA AND COLLATERAL FAMILY DAMAGE

-Dr. Adhia provides Pro-Bono treatment with Physicians for Human Rights, treating victims of human trafficking and sexual slavery.
+Dr. Adhia provides Pro-Bono assessments for Physicians for Human Rights, evaluation victims of human trafficking and sexual slavery.
 Human trafficking is a severe relative of kidnapping.
 Victims isolated from their liberty and family may manifest a range of symptoms and severe psychiatric conditions.

 TRAUMA AND RESPONSE TO TRAUMATIC EVENTS